ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ![Configure Authorization Code Flow](images/configure-authorization-code-flow.png)

-### Configure public client which use Authorization Code Flow
+### Configure Authorization Code Flow for a public client
-This would be a browser-based riches client or mobile app.
+A public client could be a browser-based riches client, Blazor client or mobile app.
 The application should use PKCE and not a client secret.

 - Specify client name in down-party name.
 - Select allowed up parties.